tdxlabs/fondo/README.md

 4. Decouple an address from the distributed system properties of the underlying storage

-These four design goals can be explained with the six following concepts.
+These four design goals can be explained with the five following concepts.

 ### Addressability